Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 {: .notice--primary}

 We were unable to distinguish between the image background and the WBC nucleus using only blue, but a color picker will verify that nuclear pixels have a green content that is much lower than the background and a red content that is lower than every other part of the image.
 The binarizations of the original image using a green threshold of 153 and a red threshold of 166 are shown in the figure below.

+{% include gallery caption="Two more binarized versions of the neutrophil image from the figure above (left), based on the green and red channels.
+For both of these colors, the WBC nucleus tends to have lower values than other parts of the original image.
+(Left) A binarization in which a pixel is turned white if it has a green value less than or equal to 153.
+(Right) A binarization in which a pixel is turned white if it has a red value less than or equal to 166." %}

 <table>
 <tr>